Fall truck and tractor pulls debut Saturday

 “...The ag fair will generally be our biggest pull, (but) I really think that (Saturday) is going to be a really big pull, so we’ll see how it goes,” Hagan said.

-McCarty is optimistic for this weekend due to the weather forecast and people who have already shown interest.
+McCarty is optimistic for Saturday’s event due to the weather forecast and people who have already shown interest.

-“We’ve already got quite a few people with tractors say that they were going to come down …,” he said.
+“We’ve already got quite a few people with tractors say that they were going to come down …,” he said earlier this week.

 Classes include: 10,500# (6 and 10 mph); 11,000# (open speed limit); 12,500# (6, 10 and 15 mph); 13,000# (open speed limit); 14,500# (6 and 10 mph); four-wheel drive Pro Street Trucks, two-wheel drive Pro Street, two-wheel drive Street Stock Trucks; and Stock Diesel Trucks.